 When I Was 21 Years Old, I Had a Near-Death Experience

-In August 2005, a stranger stabbed me in the chest, puncturing my heart, when I tried to intervene in a fight in downtown Boston, Massachusetts.
+On early morning Memorial Day, 2005, a stranger stabbed me in the chest, puncturing my heart, when I tried to intervene in a fight in downtown Boston, Massachusetts.

 All of this happened right before I was supposed to start my senior year at Lafayette College.
 I’d been elected co-captain of the football team, and I was gearing up to lead the team into the fall season.